Return to Forever (Scorpions album): Background

 In 2010, the Scorpions announced their farewell tour.
-Before they retire, they wanted to release a bonus track album from leftovers from seventies and eighties just for the fans.
-After playing the final show in Munich in December, 2012, band planned to take a break and go on vacation.
-In January, 2013, MTV contacted the band and asked if they are interested in doing the MTV Unplugged album.
-They agreed on doing that project and turned out to be successful.
+Before they retired, they wanted to release a bonus track album with leftovers from the seventies and eighties just for the fans.
+After playing the final show in Munich in December 2012, the band planned to take a break and go on vacation.
+In January 2013, MTV contacted the band and asked if they were interested in doing the MTV Unplugged album.
+They agreed on doing that project and it turned out to be successful.
 That whole thing pushed back the bonus track project.
-As soon as they have finished the MTV Unplugged project, band immediately went back to studio to work on bonus track project.
-Band was listening the recordings they have already prepared for the project.
-They were happy with the result and Rudolf Schenker said that he has a tape with some songs that they could also use for this project.
+As soon as they finished the MTV Unplugged project, the band immediately went back to the studio to work on the bonus track project.
+The band was listening to the recordings they had already prepared for the project.
+They were happy with the result and Rudolf Schenker said that he had a tape with some songs that they could also use for this project.
 While searching for the tape, Schenker found an old ledger in which his mother enumerated the loans that his father provided to him, so he could buy all the equipment and establish the band.
 He looked into the book and it said: "September, 1965".
-He went back to the studio and told the band what he found and their manager said that it would be great idea to celebrate 50th Anniversary since they are the only German band who is 50 years in music and one of the few in the world along with The Rolling Stones, Status Quo, The Who, Beach Boys and Pink Floyd.
-Manager suggested to the band that they contact the promoters and see if they are interested in band doing the 50th Anniversary Tour.
-Then Schenker suggested that if band is going to do a 50th Anniversary Tour, then band needs to release brand new studio album.
-So the band went again into the listening process of bonus track material that they have already prepare and see if they can improve something, like choruses and riffs.
+He went back to the studio and told the band what he had found and their manager said that it would be great idea to celebrate 50th Anniversary since they were the only German band who was 50 years in music and one of the few in the world, along with The Rolling Stones, Status Quo, The Who, Beach Boys and Pink Floyd.
+The manager suggested to the band that they contact the promoters and see if they were interested in the band doing a 50th Anniversary Tour.
+Then Schenker suggested that if the band was going to do a 50th Anniversary Tour, then the band needed to release a brand new studio album.
+So the band went again into the listening process of bonus track material they had already prepared to see if they could improve something, like choruses and riffs.
 After that, they re-recorded the old stuff and started to write new songs with the producers Mikael Nord Andersson and Martin Hansen.
 The result was the album Return to Forever.

-Until the end of 2014, band had around 30 new written songs.
-When the band took the album to the record label, they've had 19 songs and they've wanted to do double album.
-Record label rejected the idea of the double album because they've need bonus tracks for the different markets.
-So band could only pick 12 songs that will go to the main track listing.
+Until the end of 2014, the band had around 30 new written songs.
+When the band took the album to the record label, they had 19 songs that they wanted to do double album.
+The record label rejected the idea of the double album because they needed bonus tracks for different markets.
+So the band could only pick 12 songs that would go to the main track listing.